cohere-ai/cohere-go/README.md

 ## Versioning

-This SDK currently supports v1 of the API.
+This SDK supports the latest API version.
 For more information, please refer to the [Versioning Docs](https://docs.cohere.ai/reference/versioning).

 ## Endpoints